James Marjoribanks: France (1939–1940)

-USA (1940–44)
+United States (1940–1944)

 Marjoribanks next posting on 30 November 1940 was as Consul General to Jacksonville, Florida, United States, where he emphasised Britain's determination to fight on and encouraged the Americans to become more active in the war.
 His personal experience of Japanese and German aggression was very valuable to him when arguing the case for Britain.
 He came to know the Duke of Windsor who was governor of the Bahamas at that time.
 On 13 October 1942 Marjoribanks was moved to New York for two years where he was part of the diplomatic effort to work on the British "special relationship" with the American Government.

-Romania (1944–45)
+Romania (1944–1945)

 In July 1944, Marjoribanks was sent as Political Representative and Consul to Bucharest, Romania, where he added the Romanian language to the long list of languages he could speak fluently.
 At that time, King Michael I of Romania had ousted the pro-Nazi dictator Ion Antonescu and Romania had become one of countries on the Allied side fighting the Axis.
 The Russians entered the country and imposed their own communist puppet regime under Petru Groza.
 In 1945, Marjoribanks gave the ousted head of the government, General Nicolae Rădescu sanctuary in the British legation and got him out of the country.
 Marjoribanks thus acquired knowledge of the way the Soviets work.
 This helped him in his next posting to the Council of Foreign Ministers, where the new European boundaries were being decided.